supertestnet/songs/lyrics/who-wrote-the-code.md

 She made me sure my coins belong to me (yeah)

 Each time I send my coins
-“Child pays for parent, bump replace by fee”
+"Child pays for parent, bump replace by fee"
 Sets me so at ease, ‘cause I know
 That every time a block’s mined
-“Difficulty target, merkle tree inclusion proof”
+"Difficulty target, merkle tree inclusion proof"
 I go aquiver head to toe (so)

 Who put the hash in the hashlock contract